vippsas/vipps-recurring-api/how-it-works/vipps-recurring-api-howitworks.md

 ## 1. Buy a subscription

-A user chooses Vipps or MobilePay as payment method for a subscription on a merchant’s website or app.
+A user chooses Vipps MobilePay as payment method for a subscription on a merchant’s website or app.

 ![Buy subscription](../images/vipps-recurring-api-howitworks/vipps-recurring-step1.svg)

 ## 2. The landing page

 If the agreement was started on a desktop device, the user will be sent to the Vipps MobilePay landing page.
-The user confirms their number and is prompted to log in to Vipps or MobilePay.
+The user confirms their number and is prompted to log in to Vipps MobilePay.

-If the agreement was started from a mobile device, the app will automatically switch over to Vipps or MobilePay.
+If the agreement was started from a mobile device, the app will automatically switch over to Vipps MobilePay.

 ![Landing page](../images/vipps-recurring-api-howitworks/vipps-recurring-step2.png)

 ## 3. Accept agreement

 The user receives a push notification on their phone.
-They log in to Vipps or MobilePay and accept the agreement.
+They log in to Vipps MobilePay and accept the agreement.

 If there is an initial charge to be paid, the user confirms the payment in this step as well.